 You will therefore need to pay tax on that £10,000*

-You won’t usually need to pay capital gains tax when you sell your main residential home, unless you have let out part of it for profit, used it solely for business purposes or it exceeds 5000 square metres.
+You won’t usually need to pay Capital Gains Tax when you sell your main residential home, unless you have let out part of it for profit, used it solely for business purposes or the size of the property exceeds 5,000 square metres.

 Holiday homes and holiday lets